edmundchong/Inventor/Touchscreen arena/PC setup/README.md

 ## Step 10: Connect the touchscreen to the computer
 - Connect the power, HDMI and VGA cable from touchscreen -> PC
--
+- Run nexio tester (C:\clamlab\bonsai\NexioTouch) to check the touchscreen is working and calibrated (touch the inside of the circles to make sure the pointer is accurate)

-## Step 10: Set up cameras on bonsai
+## Step 11: Set up cameras on bonsai
 - Double click on each of the cameras in hardware tester, and identify which are labelled 0, 1 and 2 on the right panel
 - Edit the rig params in notepad++, so that "screencam" and "fixationsidecam" are labelled with the corresponding numbers on bonsai (0, 1 or 2)
 - Top cam is different.
 Go to C:Drive -> rig params -> topcam module (bonsai)